maiktreya/rental-scrapers/readme.md

 ### Output

-Scraped data will be saved in the `out/` directory as CSV files.
+Scraped data will be saved in the `out/` directory as CSV or JSON files.

 You can create a cron job on Ubuntu to run your Python scraper daily at 2:00 AM with the following steps: